Chucky Brown: Los Angeles Lakers (1991–1992)

 On December 5, three days after he was waived by the Cavaliers, Brown signed with the Los Angeles Lakers.
 He played 36 games for Los Angeles.
 He averaged 3.8 points per game, 2.1 rebounds per game, and 0.6 assists per game.
 He would play for Pallacanestro Firenze in Italy before signing with the New Jersey Nets.

 New Jersey Nets (1992–1993)

 On October 7, 1992, Brown signed with the New Jersey Nets.
 With the Nets, he would average 5.1 points per game, 3.0 rebounds per game, and 0.7 assists per game.

 Dallas Mavericks (1993)

 On November 12, 1993, Brown signed with the Dallas Mavericks.
-His tenure with Dallas would be short, as he would only play one game for them before being waived on November 23.
+His tenure with Dallas would be short, as he would play only one game for them before being waived on November 23.
 In his only game with the Mavs, he scored three points, grabbed one rebound, and committed two fouls.